 - other health problems, including anaemia

-- tumours, cancer or metastases in the brain.
+- tumours, cancer or metastases in the brain

-Managing memory problems
+Managing memory and thinking problems

-- Use your mobile phone, calendar or daily planner to keep track of tasks, appointments, social commitments, birthdays etc.
+- Use your mobile phone, calendar or daily planner to keep track of appointments, tasks, social commitments, birthdays, etc.

 - Discuss these problems with your partner, family or workplace and ask for their support or assistance.